IoTone/ccnx-ldplib/docs/ccnx-ldplib-fsd.md

   - CCNx LDP Peer : Any network connected CCNx LDP Client.

   - CCNx LDP Peer Group : Any CCNx LDP Peers registered under a particular namespace.

+  - CCNx LDP Peer Keystore : Every Peer should provide a keystore in order to ensure all requests can be verified.
+A keystore is unnecessary if verification is off.

   - CCNx LDP Command Protocol : The protocol for allowing CCNx LDP Peers to send commands to each other.